Follow the WPBO Blogs

 WPBO maintains three blog categories to keep you up-to-date with happenings at the Point.
 Click below to read the latest posts.

 This blog is your go-to for recent sightings at the Point, including vagrants and rare species that have been spotted.
-The unique juxtaposition of land and water at the Point brings funnels many birds through WPBO.
+The unique juxtaposition of land and water at the Point funnels many birds through WPBO.
 Over 340 species have been identified at the Point, so be sure to check this blog for regular updates!

-WPBO has conducted seasonal owl banding for over nearly three decades.
+WPBO has conducted seasonal owl banding for over three decades.
 There are currently three owl banding seasons: spring, summer, and fall.
-Owl banding runs nightly from in the spring from March 15-May 31, in the summer from July 1-August 25, and in the fall from September 15-October 31.
+Owl banding runs nightly in the spring from March 15-May 31, in the summer from July 1-August 25, and in the fall from September 15-October 31.
 Check this blog during the owl banding seasons to learn about the nightly banding and to see photos of the owls banded!